ojilles/jilles.net/_posts/2008-11-08-economic-disaster-seriously.md

     to go up or credit to be extended promiscuously; we don't want a banking economy based on the third derivative of valueless debt.

-Some of the other blogposts over there are interesting reads as well!
+Some of the other blog posts over there are interesting reads as well!